Carleton Rode Community Groups

-WE NEED YOUR HELP!
-Carleton Rode History Group is getting a book together on the history of Carleton Rode.
+Carleton Rode History Group has published the first book in a series that together will tell the history of Carleton Rode, its people, places and everyday life.
 We would love any information - and especially photographs - about flax growing, the workhouse, wells, mills, the shutter telegraph and anything else that you think might be useful.
 You may have documents or artefacts - even something you might have dug up in the garden!
 Everything will help round out the picture, whether or not it makes it into the final draft.

-Carleton Rode History Group holds regular meetings in the village hall which have included speakers on subjects as varied as the history of footpaths, pargetting, dyeing with woad and the story of the redoubtable Miss Savidge – subject of the book Miss Savidge Moves Her House by Christine Adams – who not quite single-handedly moved her medieval hall house from Ware in Hertfordshire to Wells next the Sea on the north Norfolk Coast.
+Carleton Rode History Group holds regular meetings in the village hall which have included speakers on subjects as varied as the history of footpaths, pargetting, round towered churches and the story of the redoubtable Basil Brown – featured in the film 'The Dig' where he was portrayed by the fabulous Ralph Fiennes.

 NEXT MEETING

-Friday 5th July- This month Hannah Jackson will be presenting The Early History of Norwich Castle and the Refurbishment. starts at 7.30pm Carleton Rode Jubilee Hall.
-Entry £5 (£4 members) All welcome.
+Friday 19th September- This month Gary Alderton will be presenting The History of Bressingham Gardens. starts at 7.30pm Carleton Rode Jubilee Hall.
+Entry £6 (£5 members) All welcome.

 Carleton Rode is the site of ancient settlements and both Bronze Age and Roman artefacts have been discovered in the locality.
 The History Group website provides more details about the Carleton Rode Hoard and the village digs carried out by Carenza Lewis and her team for Access to Archaeology.
 There is also a page with photographs of the village in the past.